KaiSta/shbee/README.md

-# Predicting All Data Races for a Specific Trace Schedule More Efficiently
+# Predicting All Data Race Pairs for a Specific Schedule

 Prototype implementation of our race detection algorithms SHBEE, SHBE and SHB+.